Cross-stitch: Cross-stitch and computers

 The development of computer technology has also affected such a seemingly conservative craft as cross-stitch.
 With the help of computer visualization algorithms, it is now possible to create embroidery designs using a photograph or any other picture.
 Visualisation uses a drawing on a graphical grid, representing colors and / or symbols, which gives the user an indication of the possible use of colors, the position of those colors, and the type of stitch used, such as full cross or quarter stitch.

 Flosstube

 An increasingly popular activity for cross-stitchers is to watch and make YouTube videos detailing their hobby.
-Flosstubers, as they are known, typically cover WIPs (Works in Progress), FOs (Finished Objects), and Haul (new patterns, thread, and fabric, as well as cross-stitching accessories, such as needleminders).
-Other accessories include but are not limited to: Floss organizers, thread conditioner, pin cushions, AIDA cloth or plastic canvas, and embroidery needles.
+Flosstubers, as they are known, typically cover WIPs (Works in Progress), FOs (Finished Objects), and Haul (new patterns, thread, and fabric, as well as cross-stitching accessories, such as needle minders).
+Other accessories include but are not limited to: Floss organizers, thread conditioner, pin cushions, aida cloth or plastic canvas, and embroidery needles.